This blog post was originally published on the Engagex blog on June 3, 2021.

 “I’m too busy.”

-If phone/virtual appointments ARE available...
+If phone/virtual appointments ARE an option...

-If phone/virtual appointments ARE NOT available…
+If phone/virtual appointments ARE NOT an option…

-“I have appointments available through (latest date on calendar), if something a few days/weeks out would work better for your schedule.
+“I have appointments available through (latest date on the calendar), if something a few days/weeks out would work better for your schedule.
 We’ll even give you a reminder call the day before your appointment.”

 “I can give you a call back in a few months when maybe your schedule has cleared up.
 Is there a good time to call you back?”

 “I don’t have my calendar/schedule with me right now.”